 Pioneer DJ had their usual booth at their usual place, but without much new stuff to display apart from the production-oriented new member of the Toraiz family, the AS-1.

 As impressive as the AS-1 is, many are left wondering what the next DJ product from Pioneer DJ will be, as the last DJ controller they came out with, the Pioneer DJ DDJ-SZ2, only offered minor changes from the original DDJ-SZ.

 My guess?
 Engineers are working overtime to bring out the next generation of media players, and these will (hopefully) have the necessary upgrades to properly compete with the Prime Series from Denon DJ.
 My render of the XDJ-2000 looks like this:

 And yes, I did make this after seeing the SC5000 from Denon DJ 😉

-It is true that we get to see less and less new stuff at show such as Namm and Musikmesse, and that has been going on for a few years now.
-Marketing budgets are thight, and companies prefer to invest in online campaigns to sell their goodies rather than (old fashioned) trade shows.
-But still, for someone like me, with a blog that is getting off the ground, the amount of people I connect with in the industry is enormeous and already worth the trip.
+It is true that we get to see less and less new stuff at shows such as Namm and Musikmesse, and that has been going on for a few years now.
+Marketing budgets are tight, and companies prefer to invest in online campaigns to sell their goodies rather than (old-fashioned) trade shows.
+But still, for someone like me, with a blog that is getting off the ground, the amount of people I connect within the industry is enormous and already worth the trip.
 Plus being able to create original content is a really valuable and I know it is appreciated by you, the reader/viewer of DjTechZone.
 So I will continue to attend as many trade fairs as I can, connecting with people, both DJ’s and industry insiders, as my intention is to put DjTechZone on the map as one of the leading DJ gear blogs on the planet.
 If you can dream it, you can make it!